OliaKr/ai-mentor-matching-system/README.md

 - ⚡ **Instant Results**: From company need to mentor recommendations in seconds
 - 📊 **Transparent**: Clear explanations for every match
 - 🔄 **Scalable**: Works whether you have 10 or 1000 mentors in your network

+### 💻 Live Demo

+A fully functional version (frontend + backend + n8n integration) is deployed privately.
+Access can be provided upon request.

 ## Frontend Interface